Conditional LSTM-GAN for Melody Generation from Lyrics: Melody generation from lyrics

 \subsection{Problem formulation}

-Taking lyrics as input, our goal is to predict a melody sequentially aligned with the lyrics, MIDI numbers, note duration, and rest duration which can be synthesized with lyrics to generate a song.
-Our research problem can be formulated as follows: The syllables of lyrics as input are represented by a sequence $Y = (y^1, \cdots, y^{|Y|})$.
-The melody as output is a sequence $X = (x^1, \cdots, x^{|X|})$, where MIDI numbers, note duration, and rest duration are simultaneously predicted as the $x^i = {\{x_{MIDI}^i, x_{dur}^i, x_{rest}^i}\}$.
-Moreover, the time length of output sequence
+Taking lyrics as input, our goal is to predict a melody sequentially aligned with the lyrics, where MIDI numbers, note duration, and rest duration are synthesized with lyrics to generate a song.
+Our research problem can be formulated as follows: The syllables of lyrics as input are represented by a sequence $Y = (y^1, \cdots, y^{|K|})$.
+The melody as output is a sequence $X = (x^1, \cdots, x^{|K|})$, where MIDI numbers, note duration, and rest duration are simultaneously predicted as the $x^i = {\{x_{MIDI}^i, x_{dur}^i, x_{rest}^i}\}$.
+Moreover, the time length of the output sequence

 determines the length of synthesized song with lyrics.